-Kostas from Greece, despite coming from a culture with arguably better food, seems to understand that a heavy lunch and work don’t mix.
+Kostas from Greece, despite coming from a culture with arguably better food, seems to understand that a heavy lunch and productive work don’t mix well.

 “I’m from Greece so I won’t brag too much, but our food is absolutely fantastic.

-Regarding Dutch food, it has influences from nice cuisines and on the contrary, Dutch people really enjoy food.
-Lunch is usually something more light and fresh because they take lunch really early as well as dinner and therefore do not prefer heavy things when taking a break then going back to work 4 hours or so.”
+Regarding Dutch food, it has influences from nice cuisines, and on the contrary, Dutch people really enjoy food.
+Lunch is usually something more light and fresh because they take lunch really early as well as dinner and therefore do not prefer heavy things when taking a break then going back to work four hours or so.”

 Finally, one of our readers, Kenneth, proposed a follow-up question that really left all of us thinking: